ansonjaison/anson-drive/README.md

 - **File Uploads**: Enable file uploads directly from the admin page. 📤
 - **Advanced Search**: Support for regex or tag-based filtering. 🔍
 - **Light Theme**: Add a toggle for light/dark mode. 🌞
-- **Analytics**: Track page views and file downloads using Cloudflare Analytics. 📊
+- **Analytics**: Track page views and file downloads using Netlify Analytics. 📊
 - **Accessibility**: Improve ARIA attributes and keyboard navigation. ♿

 ---